 If you have your credit card number or bank information stolen, you will need to monitor your credit over the next several months.
 You should also check your credit report to make sure that no one has opened accounts under your name.

-Here's how: You can do this for free through the three major credit agencies.
+Here's how: You can do this for free every year through the three major credit agencies.
 If you alternate between the agencies, you can check at one every four months, which makes it easier to keep an eye on your credit.
 If you find an unauthorized account, you will need to report it as identity theft and contact the bank that opened the account.
 You may need to monitor your credit report for several months or even years, but remember, it's necessary if your credit card was lost or stolen.

 Updated by Rachel Morgan Cautero.